Aluminum Anodizing

 Deburring

-The removal of burrs, sharp edges and fins by mechanical, chemical or electrochemical means.
+The process of removing burrs, sharp edges, or fins from metal surfaces through mechanical, chemical, or electrochemical methods.

 Edging